 - Materials for French Canadian research – including Tanguay, Denissen, and Jette’

 - Many local high school yearbooks

-- Digitized Downriver Newspapers (phase one) Phase One includes those newspapers that are smaller in size that can be scanned using our existing equipment.
-These Phase One newspapers are now available to search and view at the Society Library at the Taylor Community Library.
+- Digitized Downriver Newspapers – Phase One includes those newspapers that are smaller in size and were scanned using our existing equipment.
+These Phase One newspapers are now available to search and view on the Library computer.
 These papers include:

 - The Allen Parker 1987-1990